Biz-mark/ElasticSearch-Shopaholic/README.md

 ### Indexing

-Every timw you save Product, Caregory, Brand or Tag model, new data will be pushed to ElasticSearch.
+Every time you save Product, Caregory, Brand or Tag model, new data will be pushed to ElasticSearch.

-Id you want to reindex your existing data, just call this arrisan command:
+If you want to reindex your existing data, just call this artisan command:

 ```
 pho arartisan shopaholic:elastic.reindex